programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ### Line 4: LINK

 `LINK` is used to connect nanDECK to external data that has been formatted either as a text file with comma-separated values (CSV format), or in the form of an Excel spreadsheet (with `.xls` or `.xlsx` extensions).
+The spreadsheet used by the author in this example is called `Windsor-Timeline.xlsx`.

 You can also `LINK` nanDECK to a Google Sheets spreadsheet by following the additional steps outlined in the nanDECK Manual, under the section for `LINK`.[^16] They are reproduced here: